MicrosoftDocs/fabric-docs/docs/workload-development-kit/extensibility-back-end.md

    * Copy workload-dev-mode.json from src/Config to `C:\`
    * In the workload-dev-mode.json file, update the following fields to match your configuration:
      * CapacityGuid: Your Capacity ID.
 This can be found within the Fabric Portal under the Capacity Settings of the Admin portal.
      * ManifestPackageFilePath: The location of the manifest package.
 When you build the solution, it saves the manifest package within **src\bin\Debug**.
-More details on the manifest package can be found in the later steps.
+More details on the manifest package can be found in later steps.
      * WorkloadEndpointURL: Workload Endpoint URL.
    * In the Packages/manifest/WorkloadManifest.xml file, update the following fields to match your configuration:
      * \<AppId>: Client ID (Application ID) of the workload Entra application.
      * \<RedirectUri>: Redirect URIs.
 This can be found in your app registration that you created under 'Authentication' section.
      * \<ResourceId>: Audience for the incoming Entra tokens.
 This information can be found in your app registration that you created under 'Expose an API' section.
    * In the src/appsettings.json file, update the following fields to match your configuration:
      * PublisherTenantId: The ID of the workload publisher tenant.
-     * ClientId: Client ID (AppId) of the workload Entra application.
+     * ClientId: Client ID (Application ID) of the workload Entra application.
      * ClientSecret: The secret for the workload Entra application.
-     * Audience: Audience for incoming Entra tokens.
-This information can be found in your app registration that you created under "Expose an API" section.
+     * Audience: Audience for the incoming Entra tokens.
+This information can be found in your app registration that you created under 'Expose an API' section.
 This is also referred to as the Application ID URI.

 1. Generate a manifest package.
    To generate a manifest package file, build Fabric_Extension_BE_Boilerplate.
 This runs a three step process to generate the manifest package file:

-   1. Trigger *Fabric_Extension_BE_Boilerplate_WorkloadManifestValidator.exe* on *workloadManifest.xml* in *Packages\manifest\files*.
-You can find the code of the validation process in *\workloadManifestValidator* directory. if the validation fails, an error file is generated.
+   1. Trigger `ManifestValidator.ps1` on `WorkloadManifest.xml` in *Packages\manifest\* and trigger `ItemManifestValidator.ps1` on all items XMLs (e.g., `Item1.xml`) in *Packages\manifest\*.
+If the validation fails, an error file is generated.
+You can view the validation scripts in *ValidationScripts\*.
-   1. If an error file exists, the build fails with *WorkloadManifest validation error*.
+   1. If an error file exists, the build fails with `Validation errors with either manifests or default values`.
 Double select on the error in VS studio to see the error file.
-   1. After successful validation, pack the *WorkloadManifest.xml* and *FrontendManifest.json* files into ManifestPackage.1.0.0.nupkg.
+   1. After successful validation, pack the `WorkloadManifest.xml` and `Item1.xml` files into ManifestPackage.1.0.0.nupkg.
 The resulting package is in **src\bin\Debug**.

    Copy the ManifestPackage.1.0.0.nupkg file to the path defined in the workload-dev-mode.json configuration file.

 1. *Program.cs* is the entry point and startup script for your application.
 In this file, you can configure various services, initialize the application, and start the web host.
 1. Build to ensure your project can access the required dependencies for compilation and execution.
+1. Download the DevGateway from [Microsoft's Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=105993)
-1. Run the *Microsoft.Fabric.Workload.DevGateway.exe* application located in *Backend\DevGateway*.
+1. Run the *Microsoft.Fabric.Workload.DevGateway.exe* application located in the *DevGateway* folder.
 Sign in with a user that has **capacity admin privileges** to the capacity you defined in workload-dev-mode.json (CapacityGuid).
 Upon the initialization of the workload, an authentication prompt appears.

    :::image type="content" source="./media/extensibility-back-end/sign-in.png" alt-text="Screenshot of Microsoft sign in page.":::

-   After authentication, external workloads establish communication with the Fabric back-end through Azure Relay.
+   After authentication, external workloads establish communication with the Fabric backend through Azure Relay.
 This process involves relay registration and communication management, facilitated by a designated Proxy node.
 Furthermore, the package containing the workload manifest is uploaded and published.

    At this stage, Fabric has knowledge of the workload, encompassing its allocated capacity.